wangwindlong/bulletnotes/README.md

 Create a Heroku app.
 Add an mLab addon for your database.
 Fork this repo and deploy your forked branch to Heroku as normal, as per Heroku's documentation.
 Set your buildpack to https://github.com/AdmitHub/meteor-buildpack-horse.git

+## Docker Deployment

+There is a Docker image available, though it is fairly large (over 4GB) it does indeed work.

+Easiest way to get running is to just do a `docker-compose up` in the root directory.

 ## Background Images

 All images in public/img/bgs are CC0 License, Free for personal and commercial use, No attribution required